subhabpsnacet/GAO-Bi-LSTM-Knee-Joint-MRI/README.md

     Expanding dataset diversity for clinical validation.
     Extending the GAO-Bi-LSTM model to multi-modal imaging (Ultrasound, X-ray).
     Enhancing interpretability via attention-based deep learning mechanisms.

-Preprocessing Guidelines
-•	Preprocessing Steps:
-"Before feeding the images into the model, they were resized to 256x256 pixels, normalized to have values between 0 and 1, and augmented with rotations and flips to improve generalization."

-Model Training Guidelines
-•	Model Training Settings:
-"The GAO-Bi-LSTM was trained with the following parameters: o	Learning Rate: 0.001 o	Batch Size: 32 o	Epochs: 50 o	Optimizer: Gaussian Aquila Optimizer (GAO)

-A 70:30 train-test split was used, and validation accuracy was monitored for early stopping."

-Metrics Calculation Guidelines
-•	Evaluation Metrics:
-"The following metrics were calculated: o	Sensitivity and Specificity: True positive and true negative rates using a 0.5 threshold. o	Accuracy: Ratio of correctly predicted samples to total samples. o	Segmentation Dice Coefficient: Overlap measure between predicted and ground truth segmentations.